Bankrupting Sybil Despite Churn: Analysis

-Let $S$ be the set of IDs at the beginning of iteration.
+\begin{proof} Let $S$ be the set of IDs at the beginning of iteration.
 For the iteration, let $t$ be the number of sub-intervals; $g$ and $b$ be the number of good and bad IDs that join, and $d$ be the total number of IDs that depart.
-For any sub-interval $j$ of the iteration, let $\mathcal{T}_{j}$ be the total RB-cost to the adversary in that sub-interval.
+For any sub-interval $j$ of the iteration, let $\mathcal{T}_{j}$ be the total resource-burning cost to the adversary in that sub-interval.

-Each good ID solves a $1$-hard RB-challenge during purges.
+Each good ID solves a $1$-hard RB challenge during purges.
 Hence the cost due to purges is at most the number of good IDs at the end of the iteration, which is at most:

-In the above, the first step follows since over an iteration the number of good IDs in the system can increase by at most $|S|/11$.
-The second step follows since the number of ID joins and deletions in an iteration, i.e. $d + b + g$ is at least $|S|/11$ (Step 2 of \ergo).
+In the above, the first step follows since over an iteration the number of good IDs in the system can increase by at most $\vert S\vert /11$.
+The second step follows since the number of ID joins and deletions in an iteration, i.e. $d + b + g$ is at least $\vert S\vert /11$ (Step 2 of \ergo).
 The third step follows by upper bounding $b$ using Lemma \ref{lem:num_bad_sub} to bound the number of bad IDs joining over all sub-intervals; and noting that $g = \jIter\interEll$ and $b = \mathcal{D}\interEll$.
 The fourth step follows from Lemma \ref{fact:cs1}.
 The last step follows from Lemma \ref{lem:num_sub_intervals} and substituting $\sum_{j=1}^t \mathcal{T}_{j} = \mathcal{T}$.

-Combining Equation~\ref{eq:purge} with the cost from Lemma~\ref{lem:iter_entrance} yields the result. \end{proof}
+Finally, combining Equation~\ref{eq:purge} with the cost from Lemma~\ref{lem:iter_entrance}, for some constant $c$, we have that the entrance costs plus the purge cost paid by all good IDs is: